 She appealed the sentence to the Tokyo High Court.
 During the appeal hearing, the man and another witness both testified to the woman's kicking and entering.

-But the hole measured 28.3 inches by 8.7 inches, which is way too small for Kozakura's famous 40 inch breasts to bust through.
+But the hole in the door measured 28.3 inches by 8.7 inches, which is way too small for Kozakura's famous 40-inch breasts to bust through.

-In a country which is accustomed to a smaller built, Kozakura said after the ruling "I was always worried about being a little fat, but this time I was glad.
+In a country which is accustomed to a smaller build, Kozakura said after the ruling, "I was always worried about being a little fat, but this time I was glad.
 It was definitely my breasts that won for me today."

-It's really hard to detach the actors of children's shows from the character that they play.
+It's really hard to detach the actors of children's shows from the characters that they play.

-Rather than actual people playing a role, it feels like we're watching a life broadcast from a topsy turvy parallel universe completely detached from our own.
+Rather than actual people playing a role, it feels like we're watching a real-life broadcast from a topsy turvy parallel universe completely detached from our own.

-And in our society, when they're working with mostly children, adult actors have to be especially sure that they don't accidently do something that can trample them with law suits.
+And in our society, when they're working with mostly children, adult actors have to be especially sure that they don't accidently do something that can get them slapped with law suits.

-The Wiggles team insisted that touching children, however innocently, was inappropriate and open to the risk of litigation considering the worth the Wiggles brand.
-Besides, the Wiggles receive enough resentment from annoyed parents' as it is.
+The Wiggles team insisted that touching children, however innocently, was inappropriate and open to the risk of litigation, considering the worth of the Wiggles brand.
+Besides, the Wiggles receive enough resentment from annoyed parents as it is.